Welcome to the Fraser Institute

-Headquartered in Vancouver, Canada, the Fraser Institute has regional offices in Calgary, Toronto and Montreal.
+Headquartered in Vancouver, Canada, the Fraser Institute has regional offices in Calgary, Toronto, Montreal, and Halifax.
 We produce research about government actions in areas that deeply affect Canadians’ quality of life such as taxation, health care, aboriginal issues, education, economic freedom, energy, natural resources and the environment.

 how government policies affect the lives of Canadians.

 Measurement is the foundation for all our work.
 Careful, accurate, rigorous measurement.
 "If it matters, measure it" is a slogan you will see around our office.
 Things that are measured can be talked about.
 Things that are talked about in the public arena eventually become part of the climate of opinion.
 That is how measurement can change the climate of opinion.

 Sometimes our research recommends public policy solutions that some people feel are controversial.
 We work to ensure that people become more knowledgeable about the outcomes of various public policies and can then make more informed decisions.

 Our research is peer-reviewed and overseen by an Editorial Advisory Board of leading international scholars.
 The Fraser Institute promotes transparency in research – in other words, our methodology is open and clearly explained, and others can replicate our conclusions.
 In addition, the source of our data is always provided.

 we accept no government funding or contracts for research.